 This service capability permits AEs to upgrade the firmware on individual device, multiple devices or a group of devices.
 In addition the upgrade of the firmware is permitted based on a schedule for each of the operations.

 6.6.2.6.1 Pre-conditions

-The pre-conditions for

-MCA Received Requests are met.
+The pre-conditions for Mca Received Requests are met.

 A correlation between Management Adapter, the service capability and devices or device group exist.